 SMART Recovery was founded in 1994 to empower people to gain independence from addictions to alcohol, drugs, gambling, and other harmful behaviors.
 SMART Recovery support groups equip participants with the practical tools to tackle their addiction and move on with their lives.

-SMART Recovery views addiction not as a lifelong disease the individual will never completely cure but rather as a problem that can be objectively analyzed, solved, and left in the past.
+SMART Recovery views addiction not as a lifelong disease the individual will never completely cure, but rather as a problem that can be objectively analyzed, solved, and left in the past.
 The program believes people are responsible for their behavior, including their addiction, and can change that behavior by modifying their thinking.[1]

 Through readings, workbooks, homework, digital resources, and facilitator-led meetings, participants learn techniques drawn from several therapeutic modalities, which help them manage cravings, deal with difficult emotions, change their mindset, build motivation, and lead a healthy life.
-SMART Recovery emphasizes self-reliance and, fittingly, the program is led by the participant.
-They decide which techniques are helpful, how their sober life looks, and when to move on from the program.

 What does SMART Recovery stand for?